-T. C. Schnebly was an enterprising young man.
-He had 80 acres with a general store and hotel, which was also his house, where Tlaquepaque and the Los Abrigados resort are now located.
+TC Schnebly was an enterprising young man.
+He had 80 acres with a general store and hotel, which was also his house, located where Tlaquepaque and the Los Abrigados resort are now.
 Schnebly saw the need for regular mail service in the little community and organized its first post office.
-He first suggested the names "Oak Creek Crossing" and "Schnebly Station" to the Postmaster General in Washington.
+He suggested as community names Oak Creek Crossing and Schnebly Station to the postmaster general in Washington, D.C.

-- The highest point in Sedona is approximately 5,600ft at Coffee Pot Rock.
-The lowest point in Sedona is approximately 4,000ft at Oak Creek, Back O' Beyond Rd.
+- Highest point 5,600ft at Coffee Pot Rock.
+Lowest point 4,000ft at Oak Creek, Back O' Beyond Rd.

 - The median age of Sedona residents is 59.
 Fifty-four percent of residents hold an associates, bachelors or graduate degree.

 - Sedona hosts 2.8 million tourists per year.